 Learning and Innovation

 Our students' innate inquisitiveness, sense of wonder, and the ability to think flexibly is highly valued at Odyssey.
-Opportunities for learning promote critical thinking, problem solving, analyzing, and making connections.
 Students are engaged in daily activities where they can imagine, question, challenge, and create.
-Our students develop a love of learning and view it as a lifelong process for future success.
+At Odyssey, students develop a love of learning which carries into future success.

 A Road Map to Success